2.1 Commission Structure

 The Commission will periodically review districts' Dirt, Gravel, and Low-Volume Road Maintenance Program to ensure that they are in compliance with the enabling legislation, regulations and policies.
 The purpose of the evaluation is to assess the district’s administration, functionality, and project work within the Dirt, Gravel, and Low-Volume Road Maintenance Program.
 The Commission will select districts for QAQC visits and notify them accordingly.

-The visit typically consists of one full day at the district office and visiting field sites, followed by an exit interview the following day.
+The visit typically consists of two or three days at the district office reviewing program administration and visiting field sites.
 The QAQC team may vary in member composition depending on the district being evaluated.
 The team is typically composed of personnel from the Commission, the Center for Dirt and Gravel Roads Studies and DEP.

-DEP field reps have an important role in the QAQC visits and the subsequent follow-up that may be required.
-The field reps will be involved in administrative review prior to the QAQC visit.
-Field reps also play an important role after the QAQC visit by sharing successful strategies with other districts and insuring any recommendations for improvement are implemented by the district.
+DEP field representatives have an important role in the QAQC visits and the subsequent follow-up that may be required.
+The field representatives will be involved in administrative review prior to the QAQC visit.
+Field representatives also play an important role after the QAQC visit by sharing successful strategies with other districts and ensuring any recommendations for improvement are implemented by the district.

 The evaluations are conducted based on three components of the Program: Program Administration, Program Functionality and Project(s).
 The outcome of the QAQC process will be written description commendations, recommendations, and if needed, required actions.